-Finally, the protocal is used to scan $\theta_B$, the angle between the magnetic field and the wavevectors, when interactions are mediated by the two heighest-frequency resonances (figure~\ref{fig:thetaScan}).
+Finally, the protocol is used to scan $\theta_B$, the angle between the magnetic field and the wavevectors, when interactions are mediated by the two highest-frequency resonances (figure~\ref{fig:thetaScan}).
 The magnetic field is fixed at \mbox{$B_0=3$ kT}, where the electron cyclotron frequency is larger than the plasma frequency.
-In this case, the $b_3=3$ resonance is the electron-cyclotron wave when $\theta_B=0$, and becomes the UH wave when $\theta_B=90^\circ$.
-The other resonance with branch index $b_3=4$ is the Langmuir wave when $\theta_B=0$, and becomes the LH wave when $\theta_B=90^\circ$.
+In this case, the $b_3=3$ resonance is the electron-cyclotron wave when $\theta_B=0$ and becomes the UH wave when $\theta_B=90^\circ$.
+The other resonance with branch index $b_3=4$ is the Langmuir wave when $\theta_B=0$ and becomes the LH wave when $\theta_B=90^\circ$.
 The coupling provided by the electron-cyclotron wave is zero, because the interaction is both polarization forbidden and energy forbidden \cite{shi2018laser}.
 The coupling provided by the LH wave is finite, but smaller than UH mediation by a factor that is roughly proportional to $(\omega_{\mathrm{LH}}/\omega_{\mathrm{UH}})^{1/2}\ll1$ \citep{Shi17}.
-On the other hand, the coupling provided by the electron-dominant UH wave is strong, and has a comparable strength as unmagnetized Raman scattering, which is mediated by the Langmuir wave.
-As $\theta_B$ increases, the hybridization between cyclotron motion and electrostatic oscillation varies, so both $\gamma_0$ and $\omega_2$ change.
-The growth mediated by the $b_3=3$ resonance increases with $\theta_B$, while the growth mediated by the $b_3=4$ resonance decreases.
+On the other hand, the coupling provided by the electron-dominant UH wave is strong, and has a comparable strength as unmagnetized Raman scattering.
+As $\theta_B$ increases, the hybridization between cyclotron motion and electrostatic oscillation changes.
+The growth mediated by the $b_3=3$ resonance increases, while the growth mediated by the $b_3=4$ resonance decreases.
 The simulation data (symbols) and analytical results (lines) agree within error bars.
-Notice that the line is not a fit of the data.
-The data point at $b_3=4$ and $\theta_B=90^\circ$ is missing because the LH coupling is too week and the resonance cannot be unambiguously identified.
+Notice that the lines are not fits of data.
+The data point at $b_3=4$ and $\theta_B=90^\circ$ is missing because the LH coupling is too weak and the resonance cannot be unambiguously identified.